Asphalt Calculator — Tons, Yards & Cost

 How many square feet does 1 ton of asphalt cover?

-One ton of standard HMA covers approximately: 80 sq ft at 2 inches, 55–60 sq ft at 3 inches, 40–45 sq ft at 4 inches, and 30–35 sq ft at 5 inches (compacted, at 145 lbs/cu ft density).
-Always add a 5–10% waste margin when ordering.
+One ton of standard HMA covers approximately: 80 sq ft at 2 in, 55–60 sq ft at 3 in, 40–45 sq ft at 4 in, and 30–35 sq ft at 5 in.
+Always order 5–10% more than the exact calculated quantity.

 How many cubic yards are in a ton of asphalt?